sweetsmarthome/esphome-docs/guides/installing_esphome.rst

 However it does not work until Xcode is installed.
 Open App Store.app and download Xcode.app if not yet.
 Agreement to Xcode License is also required.
-Just open Xcode.app, and push agree button at the starting dialog window.
+Just open Xcode.app, and press the agree button in the initial dialog window.
 Once the python3 is activated, confirm that it is at least version 3.7:

 .. code-block:: console